 Academic Year

-The rates for the 2023–2024 Academic Year include room, meal plan, and your I-House program membership.
-Upon acceptance of the housing offer, applicants will be asked to pay a $1,500 prepayment/deposit, which will be applied to the final payment for the period of occupancy.
+The Academic Year rates include room, meal plan, and your I-House program membership.
+Upon acceptance of the housing offer, applicants will be asked to pay a $1,750 pre-payment, which will be applied to the final payment installment for the period of occupancy.

 Summer terms and details will differ slightly, more information can be found here.

-To learn more and apply for Financial Aid, please click here
+To learn more about I-House Financial Aid, please click here

 TOTAL